Ophirr33/pda/README.md

 # pda
-Push Down Automaton implementation in Racket
+Functional Push Down Automaton implementation in Racket

 ## Setup
 In DrRacket, go to Install Package and paste in "https://github.com/Ophirr33/pda.git"